 Cavapoo vs. Toy Poodle: Which One Should I Choose?

 The Toy Poodle is the smallest of the Poodle breeds.
-It is known to be intelligent and loyal, but while the Standard was bred as a hunting companion and water dog, the Toy was bred for its smaller size and was used in circuses and as a companion dog.
-It retained the low-shedding coat, intelligence, and loyalty of the Poodle, but was smaller and more suitable for apartment living.
+They’re known to be intelligent and loyal, but while the Standard was bred as a hunting companion and water dog, the Toy was bred for their smaller size and was used in circuses and as a companion dog.
+They retain the low-shedding coat, intelligence, and loyalty of the Poodle, but they are smaller and more suitable for apartment living.

-The Poodle’s positive traits have seen it used widely in breeding to create desirable hybrid breeds.
+The Poodle has been used widely in breeding to create desirable hybrid breeds.
 The Cavapoo combines the intelligence of the Poodle with the laid-back but less-nervous attitude of the Cavalier King Charles Spaniel.
-The cross also reduces the shedding that is often associated with the King Charles.
+The cross also reduces the shedding that is often associated with the Cavalier King Charles Spaniel.

 Although the Toy Poodle and the Cavapoo naturally share a lot of traits, some key differences may make one breed more suitable than the other for your family.
 Read on to find out more.